Native Plant Treasure Hunt

 From there, ye be scourin' the Gardens for a grand total of eight plants that be native to the bountiful lands of Colorado.
 Why, ye ask?
 Well, these native plants be the keepers of the land, the guardians of biodiversity and a feast for the pollinators.
 They be vital for our ecosystem, me hearties!

 Now, here be the best part – this adventure be perfect for young buccaneers and families alike.
 It be a chance to teach the wee ones 'bout the importance of preservin' our natural treasures.
 While they be searchin' for plants, they'll also be discoverin' the wonders of the natural world.
 It's education disguised as fun, and it be a surefire way to inspire a love for nature in the little scallywags.
-This here activity sets sail on September 19 but doesn’t end there—the saga will live on in the in the Gardens, awaitin' bold souls like yerself to partake anytime ye wish.
+This here activity sets sail on September 19 but doesn’t end there—the saga will live on in the Gardens, awaitin' bold souls like yerself to partake anytime ye wish.

 So come one, come all, and join the crew for a day of treasure huntin' and learnin' in the Gardens.
 Yo ho ho, let the adventure begin!

 This article was contributed by Alissa Iverson, M.S., floristic and outreach coordinator.